News & Tips

 60-month vs 72-month Auto Loan Comparison (+ the Pros and Cons of Each)

-If you feel like you’ve come to a fork in the road while deciding between a 60- or a 72-month auto loan, you’ve come to the right place.
-Both loan terms have recently been fan-favorites among borrowers because of the appealing monthly payment amounts.
-In fact, most recently, the average loan term falls in the neighborhood of 69 months for new cars and 67 months for used cars.
-In this post, you’ll find an auto loan comparison of the pros and cons of a 60- vs. a 72-month car loan to help you make a final decision.
-And as an added bonus, you’ll find some helpful tips and alternatives along the way (we couldn’t help ourselves).
+If you’ve come to a fork in the road while deciding between a 60- or a 72-month auto loan, you’ve come to the right place.
+Both terms are recent fan favorites among borrowers because of their appealing monthly payment amounts.
+In fact, most recently, the average loan term falls in the neighborhood of 67 months for new and used cars alike—falling in the middle of these two options.

-60-month Auto Loan Pros & Cons
+60-Month Auto Loan Pros & Cons

 Pros:

 - Pay off the loan faster: Of course, you’d pay off the loan a year sooner, so you wouldn’t be spending as much in interest payments as you would with a 72-month loan, and that means you’d save more money.
+Plus, for that final year, you can use the car payment amount in other ways each month.

 Cons: